Softening Your Roller Mop Head Without Struggle (New & Old)

 You want the sponge fibers to “breathe”.
 The sponge head has to have a slight amount of airflow.

-By allowing your sponge the opportunity to “breathe”, it will keep your sponge soft along with extending its usable life.
+By allowing your sponge the opportunity to “breathe”, it will keep the sponge soft along with extending its usable life.

 Final Words